Welcome to Ducklings

 You can find guidance of all of our sounds and the actions on the Phonics Shed YouTube Channel.
 Or use this link:

 The Ducklings have a rich and exciting curriculum with weekly visits to the local woodlands for an entire morning, or to a local care home to learn alongside their 'older friends' for an afternoon.
-They go on frequent trips further afield, visiting farms, museums, churches, theatres, parks and finally the seaside for a family day out at the end of the year.
+We go on frequent trips further afield, visiting farms, museums, churches, theatres, parks and finally the seaside for a family day out at the end of the year.
 We are firmly of the belief that learning does not have to take place in the classroom and we embrace the outdoor life, whatever the weather!

 The Ducklings receive a letter from a buddy in Year 5 before they start school and their buddy greets them and plays with them on their summer afternoon visit to the school.
 The relationship continues to flourish as they meet the again on the first day of school and know that they always have someone to look out for them in the playground.